timler/facial-recognition/README.md

 This application has the following API endpoints:

 1. **`POST /identify_faces`**: This endpoint accepts a Base64 encoded image and identifies the faces in the image using known face encodings and names.
-It returns the identified faces with the name, image, matching image, and confidence percentage.
+It returns the identified faces with the name, image, matching image, and confidence in the match expressed as a percentage.

 2. **`POST /save_face`**: This endpoint accepts a Base64 encoded image and a name, and saves the face from the image to the database with the given name.

-3. **`GET /get_images`**: This endpoint returns a list of all saved face images in the database.
-Optionally, you can provide a name to get images of a specific person.
+3. **`GET /get_images`**: This endpoint returns a list of all saved face images for a person given a name.
+If no name or name is "unknown", then it returns all the unknown face images.

 4. **`POST /delete_face`**: This endpoint accepts a face image URL and deletes the corresponding face image from the database.